qkzk/fm/readme.md

 - Change permissions (chmod) with Alt+m or '+'.
 A nice menu will help you.
 - Mount a remote filesystem using sshfs with Alt-r.
 - Mount a MTP device with Alt-R.
-- Set temporary marks (reset on quit) with `Alt-"` (to save) and `"`
+- Set temporary marks (erased on quit) with `Alt-"` (to save) and `"` to jump.

-Most of those features are inspired by ranger and alternatives (Midnight commander, nnn, lf etc.), the look and feel by dired.
+Most of those features are inspired by ranger, dired and alternatives (Midnight commander, nnn, lf etc.).

 ## Default keybindings